cmdneo/chip-8xx/chip8.md

 First replacements are performed in a line for aliases defined by define directive, then that line is processed.

-**WARNING**: If instructions are not aligned by 2-bytes then the behaviour is undefined.
+**WARNING**: If instructions are not aligned by 2-bytes then it is undefined behaviour.
 So when using `db` directive put even number of bytes, preferably at the end of the file.